 In that TED presentation on violence, “Steven Pinker charts the decline of violence from Biblical times to the present, and argues that, though it may seem illogical and even obscene, given Iraq and Darfur, we are living in the most peaceful time in our species’ existence.”
 If you’re interested, you can watch it HERE.

-In his new book, he reiterates this sentiment some to discuss how the poor population is actually much richer than poor people of the past, people are also living longer, healthier lives than they ever have before, all of which is thanks to reason, science, and humanism.
+In his new book, he reiterates this sentiment.
+He points out how the poor population is actually much richer than poor people of the past, people are also living longer, healthier lives than they ever have before, all of which is thanks to reason, science, and humanism.

 “Our greatest enemies are ultimately not our political adversaries but entropy, evolution (in the form of pestilence and the flaws in human nature), and most of all ignorance—a shortfall of knowledge of how best to solve our problems.”